Saroo Brierley: Background

-Saroo attempted to return home by boarding different trains, but they proved to be suburban trains and each one eventually took him back to Howrah railway station.
-For a week or two, he lived on and around Howrah railway station.
+He attempted to return home, initially by boarding different trains, but these proved to be on suburban lines and each one eventually took Saroo back to Howrah railway station.
+For a week or two, he lived in and around the station.
 He survived by scavenging scraps of food in the street and sleeping underneath the station's seats.
-Eventually, he ventured out into the city; and, after days of homelessness on Calcutta's streets, he was found by a railway worker who took him in and gave him food and shelter.
-But Saroo fled when the railway worker showed Saroo to a friend and Saroo sensed that something was not right.
-The two men chased after him, but he managed to escape.
+His need for food took him further out into the city; and, after days of homelessness on Calcutta's streets, he was found by a railway worker who took him in and gave him food and shelter.
+Saroo sensed that something was not right when the railway worker showed Saroo to a friend.
+Saroo fled and was pursued, but he managed to escape.

 Saroo eventually met a teenager who took him to a police station and reported that he might be a lost child.
 The police took Saroo to a government centre for abandoned children.
 Weeks later, he was moved to the Indian Society for Sponsorship and Adoption.
-The staff there attempted to locate his family.
-But Saroo did not know enough for them to sufficiently trace his hometown, and he was officially declared a lost child.
-He was subsequently adopted by the Brierley family of Hobart, Tasmania, Australia.
+The staff there attempted to locate his family, but Saroo did not know enough for them to sufficiently trace his hometown, and he was officially declared a lost child.
+In 1987 he was adopted by the Brierley family of Hobart, Tasmania, Australia, and moved there in September 1987.

 In the meantime, his mother, Kamla Munshi, searched for her two sons.
 A few weeks after her sons failed to return home, police informed her that Guddu's body had been found near the railway tracks, having been killed by an oncoming train a kilometre (0.6 mi) from Burhanpur station.
 She then confined her energy to looking for Saroo, travelling to different places on trains.
 She never gave up hope that Saroo was still alive and would return some day.
 Years later, she opted to stay in Ganesh Talai rather than moving in with Kallu's family in Burhanpur so that Saroo would be able to find her if he returned.